 How about some historical wreck diving and escaping the coldest time of the year in the northern hemisphere?
 Come aboard M/V Truk Master for Christmas in Truk Lagoon and enjoy one of the best wreck diving trips in the world.
 All this, while experiencing Christmas in an enjoyable tropical 30+ degrees Celsius (86°F).

-Our ‘Christmas Buy One – Get One Free’ Special is the perfect occasion for you and a friend to find out together why Truk is classed as one of the best wreck dive sites in the world!
+Our ‘Christmas Buy One – Get One Free’ Special is the perfect occasion for you and a friend to find out together why Truk is the mecca for wreck diving!
 Your Christmas gift from Master Liveaboards!

 Well, you may remember Pearl Harbour: the notorious Japanese surprise strike in 1941 on the American naval base in Hawaii.
 Resulting in massive material damage and loss of thousands of military lives, this was a significant setback for the US and simultaneously the direct cause for this nation to enter the Second World War.

 Almost 75 years later, all wrecks have been conquered again; this time by beautiful corals and dazzling marine life.
 There is no other place on this planet where you will find so many awe inspiring wrecks together.
-These wrecks can be visited by both recreational and technical divers alike.
+Recreational and technical divers alike can visit these wrecks.
 Here is a little appetizer for you